nubenetes/awesome-kubernetes/docs/developerportals.md

 ### NGINX as an API Gateway
 - [nginx.com: Deploying NGINX as an API Gateway, Part 1 🌟](https://www.nginx.com/blog/deploying-nginx-plus-as-an-api-gateway-part-1/)

+### Lura API Gateway (based on KrakenD)
+- [Lura 🌟](https://luraproject.org/) An extendable, simple and stateless high-performance API Gateway framework designed for both cloud-native and on-prem setups.
+- [KrakenD: The fastest API gateway comes with true linear scalability 🌟](https://www.krakend.io/) KrakenD is a stateless, distributed, high-performance API Gateway that helps you effortlessly adopt microservices.
+- [krakend.io: KrakenD framework becomes a Linux Foundation project](https://www.krakend.io/blog/krakend-framework-joins-the-linux-foundation/) KrakenD framework has been donated to the Linux Foundation and is now the “Lura Project."

 ## Mobile Developer Portals
 - [developer.mobileconnect.io](https://developer.mobileconnect.io/)